 Pomeroy Day Cream: “[N]on-greasy ‘vanishing’ cream which ladies use just before going out.
 It prevents ‘shininess,’ keeps the skin soft and smooth, and preserves the bloom of the complexion.”

-Other new products were added and, by the middle of the 1930s, the company had an extended skin-care and make-up range.
+Other new products were added, giving the company an extended skin-care and make-up range by the middle of the 1930s.
 These were repackaged in modern looking bottles using a logo designed by Edward McKnight Kauffer [1890-1954] that the company had first used in 1922.

 By the 1930s, the Pomeroy skin-care treatment had undergone a considerable alterations due to the inclusion of new lines.
 Pomeroy Beauty Milk was now used as the primary cleanser, displacing the Pomeroy Skin Food and Pomeroy Toilet Oatmeal, the later only recommended for oily skin.